renatovfreitas/BusinessAnalysis/README.md

 # BusinessAnalysis
-This project was created to analyze the performance of a retail business in the sector of agricultural machinery, parts and services located in Brazil.
+This project was created to analyze the overall performance of a retail business in the sector of agricultural machinery, parts and services located in Brazil.

 Data Sources:

-Excel Spreadsheets - Cashflow
+Cashflow - Excel Spreadsheets

-Firebird Database - Sales
+Sales - Firebird Database

 Tools Used: